mute-key/landle/README.md

 ## backlog

 - need better readme and relace old gif.
 - should notify the user when the keybinding is already taken.
 - Digest linter and perform auto correction based on lint config.
 - removeCommentedLine improvement for trailing both previous line and next line.
 - removeCommentedLine improvement to be ablet to delete block comment if it is in selection.

 ## changelog

+version 0.9.2073

+- cursor reset improvement. cursor no longer get put on random places after the line delete in all kinds of edit.

 version 0.9.2061

 - auto save trigger has been added for after command call with it's configuration.
 - auto trigger command call before command call with it's configuration.
 - new event class has been added.
 - removeMultipleWhitespace function no longer remove multiple whitespaces on inline comment.
 - extension icon added.

 version 0.9.206

 - code split on lineHandler.ts
 - function improvement on blockCommentWordCountJustifyAlign
 - blockCommentCharacterBoundaryTolanceLength default value to 5

 version 0.9.2051

 - readme improvement
 - added new extension configuration `deleteCommentAlsoDeleteBlockComment`